rufatpro/gonka-docs/docs/developer/create_a_new_gonka_account.md

             <a href="/images/dashboard_leap_step_2_3.png" target="_blank"><img src="/images/dashboard_leap_step_2_3.png" style="width:500px; height:auto;"></a>

             Backup your recovery phrase securely.
-Anyone with yourrecovery phrase can have access to your assets.
+Anyone with your recovery phrase can have access to your assets.
 Store your recovery phrase in a safe and secure place.
 Never share your recovery phrase with anyone.

             <a href="/images/leap_your_secret_recovery_phrase.png" target="_blank"><img src="/images/leap_your_secret_recovery_phrase.png" style="width:500px; height:auto;"></a>